PerezCristian-dev/PerezCristian-dev/README.md

 Full-Stack Developer
 -------------

-* 🌍  I'm based in Rep Dominicana
+* 🌍  I'm based in Dominican Republic
 * ✉️  You can contact me at [chrisperezps4@hotmail.com](mailto:chrisperezps4@hotmail.com)
 * 🧠  I'm expanding my knowledge on Angular and GraphQL.